Last Updated on

 If you’d prefer a Merle Labradoodle, you can get yourself an Aussie doodle.
 Aussiedoodles are very common and have a dominant merle trait.
 You can get an Aussie doodle by breeding a poodle with an Australian shepherd or border collie.

 Please note: Two Merle Labradoodle should never be bred because of their dominant merle trait.
-This dominance of the double merle trait can lead to visual impairment, listening disability, and dysfunctionality.
+This dominance of the double merle trait can lead to visual impairment and listening disability.

 What’s The Labradoodle’s Size?

 As discussed, you will get different sizes of Labradoodle breeds when mixed with a mini, standard, or toy poodle.
 Toy poodles will be the smallest, and standard poodles will give you 22-24 inches of doodle dogs with 40 pounds-75 pounds of weight.

 Its size can highly depend on the doodle parent you choose.
 A miniature poodle will give you a Labradoodle mini.
 The average size of a Miniature Labradoodle is 14-16 inches, weighing 15-25 pounds.